espruino/BangleApps/modules/Slider.md

 dragableSlider:  true,         // Should supply the sliders standard interaction mechanisms?
 dragRect:        R,            // Accept input within this rectangle.
-useIncr:         true,         // Use the incrementing feature?
-useMap:          false,        // Use the mapping feature?
+mode:            "incr",       // What mode of draging to use: "map", "incr" or "mapincr".
 oversizeR:       0,            // Determines if the mapping area should be extend outside the indicator (Right/Up).
 oversizeL:       0,            // Determines if the mapping area should be extend outside the indicator (Left/Down).
 propagateDrag:   false,        // Pass the drag event on down the handler chain?
-timeout:         1,            // Seconds untill the slider times out.
+timeout:         1,            // Seconds until the slider times out.

 drawableSlider:  true,         // Should supply the sliders standard drawing mechanism?
 colorFG:         g.theme.fg2,  // Foreground color.